contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/guide/03_create/04_test.md

 ## Messages

-The **Messages** section in the left panel contains general messages pertaining to APISpark internal process such as version creation, and deployment.
+The **Messages** section in the left panel contains general messages pertaining to Restlet Cloud internal process such as version creation, and deployment.

 ## Traces